Messy Riffs, Catchy Melodies with Indie Punk Band Brixton Alley

 I’ve also done a few album covers and gig posters for bands over here, as well as all of our artwork.
 It’s come in very handy and has saved us a killing, to be honest.

-Now that you’re an experienced and accomplished musician, what advice would you give your younger self or someone starting out in music?
+As an experienced and accomplished musician, what advice would you give someone starting out in music?

 For example, if you’re releasing a single, get PR, get a video, have a detailed release plan, get a radio pusher.
 Have everything in place and then, if it doesn’t work, you can see where it went wrong.